 Disciplinary Review Process

 Most cases of cheating are resolved at the instructor, college, or school level in an agreed resolution between the instructor and student or through an informal hearing with a Dean's Representative within a couple of weeks.
 Occasionally, however, cases are appealed and require additional disciplinary review.
 These cases may take several months to resolve.
-When a case of academic misconduct is reported, both the student and reporting faculty member receive formal notification:

 Step 1: Informal Hearing